Lucretia Mott: Pacifism

 Mott was a pacifist, and in the 1830s, she attended meetings of the New England Non-Resistance Society.
-She opposed the War with Mexico.
+For several years, she was president of the Pennsylvania Peace Society.
+She opposed the War with Mexico (1846–1848).
 After the Civil War, Mott increased her efforts to end war and violence, and she was a leading voice in the Universal Peace Union, founded in 1866.